We may receive compensation when you click on links to products from our partners.

 - Be sure to upload the relevant photo – according to Dehembrell, pages with photos receive up to 21 times more views and up to 36 times more messages.

 - Job search specs are also important – If you are actively looking for a new workplace, the new job description should be used to attract the attention of recruiters.
-There are millions of profiles with the heading “Marketing Director;” thus, a page with a header “Medical Internet Marketing Wizard” has more chances to attract additional attention.
+There are millions of profiles with the heading “Marketing Director;” thus, a page with the header “Medical Internet Marketing Wizard” has more chances to attract additional attention.

 All in all, the more information you provide on your page, the better.
 Thus, it will be easier for your potential employer to assess your experience and relevance for a particular position.